SavageLearning/Machete/README.md

 Aptly named, this file will dispose of whatever database container you have running (as long as you have the environment variable for it set, which the script does), and create an entirely new database container.

-`./make_env_file.sh`
+`./make_env_secrets_file.sh`
 This file will create an environment file that you can source to set certain variables.
-Only needed for OAuth development.
+Needed for OAuth development.
+If Machete is run in production mode, this file must be sourced (e.g., inside the container) so that `dotnet` can read the secrets from the environment.

+`./make_json_secrets_file.sh`
+This will take the file produced by the above script and turn it into a JSON file that can be piped to `dotnet user-secrets set --project=Machete.Web`.
+Eventually we should be doing this for production as well, but the pipeline depends on the `bash` variables.

 `./completely-clean-build-and-run.sh`
 This file will: